Access (to equipment, facilities, services etc.)

 - A form of non-physical or virtual network access, included in Market 5: Wholesale Broadband Access.

 A term applied to high speed telecommunications systems, i.e. those capable of simultaneously supporting multiple information formats such as voice, high-speed data services and video services on demand.
-The Digital Agenda defines three levels of broadband speeds: 2, 30, and 100 Megabit per Second.
+The Digital Agenda defines three levels of broadband speeds: 2, 30, and 100 Megabit per second.
+The European Electronic Communications Code defines the 1 Gigabit per second target.

 Broadband Guidelines on State Aid

-In December 2012, new rules on state aid for broadband were adopted, replacing the 2009 broadband guidelines.
-Main changes are the need for a step change, i.e. a substantial improvement of broadband coverage as a result of aid, Aid for minor improvements is excluded under strict conditions aid for ultrafast broadband in under-served areas, is eligible.
-The new rules include a technology neutral definition for fixed wireless access solutions to fall under the definition of NGA.
+In 2013, new rules on state aid for broadband were adopted, replacing the 2009 broadband guidelines.
+The main changes are the need for a step change, i.e. a substantial improvement of broadband coverage as a result of aid, Aid for minor improvements is excluded under strict conditions aid for ultrafast broadband in under-served areas, is eligible.
+The new rules include a technology-neutral definition for fixed wireless access solutions to fall under the definition of NGA.

 Cable landing right